section-engineering-education/engineering-education/articles/securing-django-api/index.md

 ![POST Request](/engineering-education/securing-django-api/jwt-refresh.png)

-The refresh token is valid for 24 hours, after that a user is required to reauthenticate, in order to obtain a new refresh and access token.
+The refresh token is valid for 24 hours, after that a user is required to reauthenticate in order to obtain a new refresh and access token.

 The access token is shortlived because it's sent through the HTTP header, which might get compromised; therefore, it's only valid for a short while.